For high schoolers ready to build their own plan

 Neil Dandavati

-Before building Master Plan Academy, Neil spent years teaching life design in San Francisco public high schools — developing and pressure-testing the methodology that sits at the core of this program.
-Students from those classes have gone on to UC Berkeley, UCLA, and other selective universities — not because the program was admissions coaching, but because teenagers who know themselves write better essays, make better choices, and show up differently in every room that matters.
+Before building Master Plan Academy, Neil spent years teaching life design in San Francisco public high schools, developing and pressure-testing the methodology that sits at the core of this program.
+Teenagers who know what they're building β and learn to design, experiment, and adjust their path β write better essays, earn more interesting opportunities, and show up differently in every room that matters.

-What worked in the classroom has since been rebuilt for 2026: updated with AI prompt packs and responsible AI fluency, integrated with real execution tools like Google Suite, Sheets, Miro, and digital calendaring, and enhanced with the latest research on what actually drives self-motivated, resilient teens.
-The result is the Student OS — a personal system that students build over six weeks and use for life.
+What worked in the classroom has since been rebuilt for 2026 β updated with AI tools, real execution systems, and the latest research on what actually drives self-motivated, resilient teens.
+The result is the Student OS: a personal system students build over six weeks and use for life.

 - Harvard Kennedy School, Master of Public Policy